These notes will help you get the most out of your experience with I’m in Space.

 Here’s a great video from the Wellcome Trust, which might also help:

-Questions such as “Do you play video games?” may seem off-topic to you but they are actually important in showing students that people working in STEM are ‘normal’ people with similar interests.
+Questions such as “Do you play video games?” may seem off-topic to you but they are actually important in showing students that STEM professionals are ‘normal’ people with similar interests.
 It enables a rapport to be built.

 Our moderators make sure no question is offensive or rude but you will come across personal questions.
 For example, students may ask about your salary.
 Please respond to these in any way that you feel comfortable.
 Those questions provide students valuable insight into your career.